 You can take a look at the routes on the map.
 On all routes, YARTS is convenient to lodging facilities in the park and the gateway communities.

-In Yosemite, YARTS makes contact with all shuttle services including the free Valley Shuttle and the free Tuolumne Meadows Shuttle (summer only).
+In Yosemite, YARTS makes contact with all shuttle services including the free Valley Shuttle and the Tuolumne Meadows Shuttle (summer only).
 Check the YARTS trip planning page for more information about making all of these connections.

 We hope that you can answer all of your questions about the YARTS service from the information on this site, but if you still have questions, please contact us.

 YARTS is managed by the Merced County Association of Governments.
 YARTS has provided more than 1,000,000 passenger rides since beginning operation in 2000.
 YARTS offers rides to all visitors to Yosemite, providing the highest possible level of service regardless of ethnicity, national origin, gender, sexual orientation, or accessibility needs.
 If you believe that you have been discriminated against, please click here to file a Title VI complaint.